STEMpedia/Dabble/README.md

 6)  Inputs: Provide analog and digital inputs via buttons, knobs, and switches.
 7)  Camera: Use the camera of your Smartphone for taking photos and videos, face recognition and colour picking.
 8)  Phone Sensor: Access different sensors of your Smartphone such as the accelerometer, gyroscope, proximity sensor,magnetometer, light meter, sound meter, GPS, temperature sensor, and barometer to make projects and conduct experiments.
-9)  Oscilloscope (Coming Soon): Visualise and analyse the input and output signals given to the device using the oscilloscope module.
+9)  Oscilloscope: Visualise and analyse the input and output signals given to the device using the oscilloscope module.
-10) IoT: Currently consist of Data Logger and Notification and SMS module other modules related to Internet of Things will be added soon.
+10) IoT: Currently consist of Data Logger,Notification and Internet module.
+However the Internet module is still under development.
-11) Music (Coming Soon): Receive commands from the device and play tones, songs, or other recorded files on your Smartphone.
+11) Music: Receive commands from the device and play tones, songs, or other recorded files on your Smartphone.
 12) Projects  (Coming Soon): Make dedicated projects to experience different concepts of the real world first-hand.

 # Dabble Library